emumily/llms-practice/README.md

 Originally, I was going to use meta-llama/Llama-2-7b-hf but ran into some issues with size constraints of the model and limited computing power.

 I also utilized the Flask app to make it similar to a chatbot.
-Please note this was done in about 2-3 days and I have not bothered to add other features.
+Please note this was done in about 2-3 days and I have not bothered to add other features as it was mostly for learning practice.

 Prompts I gave were "What is the ICD 10 code for diabetes?"